peterhany041/Inventory-Strategic-Analysis/README.md

 # Inventory Strategic & Risk Management Dashboard 📊

 ## 📌 Project Overview
 This project focuses on optimizing inventory management and mitigating financial risks associated with stock expiration and disposal delays.
-Using **Power BI** and **Excel**, I developed a strategic dashboard to provide a real-time overview of stock health, supplier performance, and warehouse efficiency.
+Using  **Excel**, I developed a strategic dashboard to provide a real-time overview of stock health, supplier performance, and warehouse efficiency.

 ---